 By investing in resource planning, you gain expertise about all the components of a client’s project.
 You’re able to appropriately communicate expectations to them and answer questions as they come up.
 This level of organization helps customers trust you more because of your hands-on knowledge of all the details.

-Resource planning allows companies to plan projects far in advance because they know the available resources and the anticipated demand.
+Resource planning improves decision-making by allowing companies to plan projects far in advance, as they know the available resources and the anticipated demand.
 Companies can then prepare for upcoming projects based on this information.
-With a road map planned out in advance, companies can adapt to any changing needs or new clients because the required projects are already handled.
+With a road map planned out in advance, companies can adapt to any changing resource needs or new clients because the required projects are already handled.

 Similarly, if timelines need to change, companies can rearrange other resources in the project plan to adapt.
 The project plan makes it clear how all the project pieces fit together so companies can adapt with agile project management.

-Resource planning is an important component of project management, but there are also challenges to navigating the process.
+Resource planning is an important component of project management, but there are also challenges to navigating this workflow.
 It’s not enough to simply create a project management plan.
 Consider the following risk factors so you can avoid common mistakes:

 - Not understanding your needs: A project plan isn’t effective if it doesn’t accurately represent all your anticipated needs and every available resource.
 It’s important to invest sufficient time in the project planning process so that you account for everything and don’t encounter surprises later.